Many years ago I started building a printed binder I called My Life Squared to document my ideas, insights, etc about life…

-This web page contains some notes about My Life Squared based on the February 7, 2013 presentation I did for the London Quantified Self Meetup Group at the Google Campus…
+This web page contains some notes about My Life Squared based on a presentation I did for the London Quantified Self Meetup Group at the Google Campus…

 … which was organised by the amazing Adriana Lukas.

 One of the most important lessons I have learned in life is to write things down: if I don’t write my ideas down when I have them, I generally forget them.

 Equally, I have spent a small fortune attending seminars and conferences, and buying and listening to audio programs.
 If I don’t write down my insights, and some tasks to implement, most of that learning fades very quickly from my memory.

 Have you noticed that this is true for you too?

 So I created the My Life Squared file to…